Restoring Notre Dame: Rebuilding a Gothic Symbol After the Devastating Fire

 2023-09-18 18:52:47

 Since April 15, 2019, Paris is not the same.
-One of its most endearing symbols, the Notre Dame Cathedral, is surrounded by scaffolding awaiting the moment when it will be shown to the world again.
+One of its most endearing symbols, the Notre Dame Cathedral, is surrounded by scaffolding awaiting the moment when it will be shown to the world once more.
 That horrendous day, the jewel of Gothic architecture built between the 12th and 13th centuries, in the middle of the Middle Ages, was devoured by flames, its impressive wooden roof collapsed while centuries of history evaporated, in real time, in front of the everyone’s eyes.

 LOOK: Macron denounces that the French ambassador in Niger is a hostage of the coup plotters

 The heart of France was wounded.
 For this reason, President Emmanuel Macron did not hesitate to set a deadline: Notre Dame had to be restored in five years.
-A monumental task, not only because of the immense damage that the church sustained, but because it is a historic cathedral where reconstruction could not be done lightly.
+A monumental task, not only because of the immense damage that the church sustained, but because it is a historic cathedral where reconstruction might not be done lightly.

 For this reason, for four years the details have been taken care of to the maximum.
 So much so that even medieval techniques are being used to recreate what the cathedral was like at its conception, such as the manual carving and chiseling of the oak beams or the cleaning of its exquisite stained glass windows.